Frequently Asked Questions

 The Forestry Division does not inspect or make any recommendations for any trees, grass or shrubs located on private property.
 Please contact a certified arborist to help diagnose tree issues and to make any maintenance recommendations for your trees.

 Private Tree Removals - Tree removal on private property is the responsibility of the property owner.
 A permit is required for the removal of any private tree that is 10 inches or greater in diameter, measured 4.5 feet from the ground.
-Please call the Forestry Division at 847-318-5231 with any tree removal questions.
+Please visit the Tree Preservation page for more information.

 The permit application is available here or at City Hall and should be submitted online via the Online Permit Portal.
 Permits may also be submitted at City Hall in the Public Works Administration office.
 There is no charge for the permit.

-In certain cases, as determined by the Forestry Division, if the tree you wish to remove is a healthy, thriving tree, you will be required to replant one, two-inch caliper tree for every 10” of diameter removed and place into escrow an amount of money equal to the tree replacement value ($375 per 10” removed).
+In certain cases, as determined by the Forestry Division, if the tree you wish to remove is a healthy, Protected Tree, you will be required to replant one, two-inch caliper tree for every 10” of diameter removed and place into escrow an amount of money equal to the tree replacement value ($400 per required replacement tree).
 The money will be returned to you when the new trees are planted.
 If you choose not to plant new trees, the escrow will be deposited in to the City’s Tree Bank and will be used to plant trees on public property in the city.

 Per the Park Ridge Municipal Code 15-18-5, permits authorizing the removal of trees may be issued in accordance with, but not necessarily limited to, the following conditions: